Yushu-Gou/TAON/README.md

 # TAON
-The metadata and owl file of TAON
+The TAON.rdf, metadata and the reuse ontology